g4eml/Langstone-V2/README.md

-# Langstone SDR Transceiver by Colin Durbridge G4EML
+# Langstone-V2 SDR Transceiver by Colin Durbridge G4EML

+** Note this project is still in the development phase.
+It may not be fully functional.**

 This is an experimental project to produce a simple VHF, UHF and Microwave SDR Transceiver operating on SSB CW and FM.